iti-ict/wakamiti/plugins/jmeter-wakamiti-plugin/docs/en.md

 ### Perform POST Request
 ```
-perform a POST to the endpoint {service:text} with the following message:
+(that) a POST is performed to the endpoint {service:text} with the following message:
 ```
 Sends a POST request to the previously defined parameters.